While not directly relevant to the CRUSADER period, this is a very good read by an expert on the subject. Highly recommended.

 |2)||By deciphering our radio messages.
 This matter is being continually examined by the Naval War Staff and is considered as out of the question.|

-See the transcription of the translated war diary on U-Boat Archive.
 In other words, there was complete faith in the security of the German naval encryption system at this time.
-While this may have been the case (although I doubt it), what was not considered was the repetition of signals or sending of related signals through other networks, e.g. the Luftwaffe, or that of Allies.
+While this unbreakable security may have been the case for the Kriegsmarine (although I doubt it), what was not considered was the repetition of naval signals or sending of related signals through other networks, e.g. the Luftwaffe, or by Allies.
 This was of course not as much of an issue in the Atlantic, but it certainly was in the Mediterranean.

-About 10 weeks before that, Panzergruppe Afrika wrote to the German military attache in Rome, General von Rintelen, regarding shipping between Italy and North Africa.
+About 10 weeks before that diary entry, Panzergruppe Afrika wrote to the German military attache in Rome, General von Rintelen, regarding shipping between Italy and North Africa.
 The memo covers a range of issues relating to harbours, distribution of shipping space between the Axis partners, and also radio security, or rather the lack thereof on the Italian side.
 It states:

 Shipping losses on the route to Tripolis are especially high. […] Furthermore the English (sic!) without doubt gain their information from radio traffic, which gives them a fairly clear picture about the departure and the individual situation of ships (see attachment).
 Regarding a reduction of radio traffic, compare minute of the meeting between General Bastico and General Rommel on 17 August 1941, sent by this Ia Nr.
 25/41 Geh.Kdos.
 Chef – Sache on 18 August 1941.